isaacvera26/isaacvera26.github.io/_pages/about.md

 subtitle: <a href='#'></a>.
 Edison Vera. isaac26vera12345@gmail.com.
 POO:2-8, 2024.

 profile:
   align: right
   image_circular: true # crops the image to make it circular
+  image: LogoUGcolor.png
+  align: right

+  image_circular: true # crops the image to make it circular
   image: img.png.jpeg
   more_info: >